V-labs/brunch-cordova-app/src/README.md

-# Brunch V-labs Skeleton
+# Brunch application skeleton for mobile web apps

-This repository is a [Brunch](http://brunch.io/) skeleton that utilizes [Bootstrap](http://twitter.github.com/bootstrap/), [Backbone](http://backbonejs.org/), [Handlebars](http://handlebarsjs.com/), and [LESS](http://lesscss.org/).
-It also includes [Backbone.Mediator](https://github.com/chalbert/Backbone-Mediator) for Pub/Sub patterns.
+This repository is a [Brunch](http://brunch.io/) skeleton that utilizes [Bootstrap](http://twitter.github.com/bootstrap/), [Backbone](http://backbonejs.org/), [Handlebars](http://handlebarsjs.com/), [Zepto](http://zeptojs.com/) and [LESS](http://lesscss.org/).
+It includes [Backbone.Mediator](https://github.com/chalbert/Backbone-Mediator) for Pub/Sub patterns.
+It also embed Zepto, because we don't need to support legacy browsers for a mobile first app.

 ## Getting started

-Make sure to have [Brunch.io](http://brunch.io) installed.
+You should read the [README](https://github.com/V-labs/brunch-cordova-app/blob/master/README.md) file located in the parent folder.
+This skeleton can be used as a base for a mobile website, but the main goal is to use it inside a Phonegap/Cordova application.

-Create your project with:
+If you want to use it for a mobile website, just get this folder (src) and the run these commands to make it work :

-	brunch new <your-project-name> -s git@github.com:V-labs/brunch-vlabs-app.git
+Install node modules :

-Or simply copy the repository to your hard drive and rename it.
+	npm install

-Then, go to your new created folder and start assets compilation watcher with:
+Watch for sources changes :

 	brunch w

-or for minified assets, without watch (production build) :
+Build for production :

 	brunch build -o